Health and Medicine

 “The peasant does not receive assistance either in illness, or at birth.
 Those who believe that the peasant is so dull-witted as to reject the doctor’s superior knowledge, or that the peasant woman ‘does not trust’ those who could enlighten her, are wrong.”

-This book is a member of the CEU Press Studies in the History of Medicine.
+These two books are members of the CEU Press Studies in the History of Medicine.

 Other titles on health issues and the history of medicine from CEU Press backlist: